Faith-Hall/Lung-Cancer-Project3-Group6/README.md

 ![negative-stacked-chart](/Readme_imgs/A_4_chart1.png)

-# Analyzing the Data
+# Analyzing the Data and Conclusions
 By studying the map, we can observe that lung cancer appears to be most prevalent near major bodies of water (The Pacific and Atlantic Oceans, and the Great Lakes region) except for the New England Region.

 | US Regions                                 | Interactive Map                     |
 | ------------------------------------------ | ----------------------------------- |
 | ![us-regions](/Readme_imgs/regions-us.png) | ![a1-map](/Readme_imgs/A_1_map.png) |